autowarefoundation/autoware_core_universe_prototype/CONTRIBUTING.md

-We welcome contributions from everyone, and to ensure our community stays open and healthy we adhere to the [Contributor Covenant](https://www.contributor-covenant.org/), a widely used [code of conduct](/CODE_OF_CONDUCT.md) adopted by many other communities such as Linux, Ruby on Rails and GitLab.
+We welcome contributions from everyone, and to ensure our community stays open and healthy we adhere to the [Contributor Covenant](https://www.contributor-covenant.org/), a widely used [code of conduct](CODE_OF_CONDUCT.md) adopted by many other communities such as Linux, Ruby on Rails, and GitLab.

-Everyone participating in the Autoware.Auto community is expected to follow the code of conduct.
+Everyone participating in the Autoware community is expected to follow the code of conduct.

 If someone in the community happens to be violating these terms, please let the project leads know, and we will address it as soon as possible.

 ## License

-Autoware.Auto is licensed under Apache 2, and thus all contributions will be licensed as such as per clause 5 of the Apache 2 License:
+Autoware is licensed under Apache License 2.0, and thus all contributions will be licensed as such as per clause 5 of the Apache License 2.0:

 ```text
 5. Submission of Contributions.
 Unless You explicitly state otherwise,